walterhiggins/ScriptCraft/docs/API-Reference.md

 The contents of foo.js:

     var circle = require('./circle.js');
-    echo( 'The area of a circle of radius 4 is '
+    console.log( 'The area of a circle of radius 4 is '
                + circle.area(4));

 The contents of circle.js: